SAP-samples/teched2025-AI165/exercises/ex2/README.md

     ```

 3. Handle long-running tasks with asynchronous invocation and polling
-  In many real-world cases the Agent will perform work that takes more time (validations, external API calls, or multi-step processing).
+  In many real-world cases the agent will perform work that takes more time (validations, external API calls, or multi-step processing).
 To avoid blocking your client:
     - Set configuration.blocking back to false so the server returns an immediate acknowledgement.
     - The acknowledgement typically contains a task identifier (taskId) and a task status you can poll.
     - You can continue other work locally and poll the task status periodically until completion.

     Submit a long-running task (non-blocking).
-We'll simply leave out the short description of the ticket, so that the Agent cannot complete the task just yet.
+We'll simply leave out the short description of the ticket, so that the agent cannot complete the task just yet.

     ```
     curl --request POST \